 2. Virtual Document Object Model

 React make an in-memory data structure cache, then it computes the difference between the previous DOM and the new one and then updates the changes or mutations performed.
-It updates only the changes, not the whole application.
+Thus, it updates only the changes, not the whole application.
 This helps to increase speed and performance and reduces memory wastage.

-React views are used as the functions of the state where the state determines the behavior of the component.
+React views are used as the state’s functions where the state determines the behavior of the component.
 Therefore we can make changes to the state and then pass it to a view the ReactJS and then determine the output and the actions, functions, and events.
 This makes testing and debugging easy.

 5. One Way Data Binding

-It allows one-way flow of data i.e. one-way data binding.
+It allows one-way flow of data, i.e. one-way data binding.
 Due to this feature, there is better control over the application.
-It makes application’s state to be contained in specific stores and therefore all other components remain loosely coupled.
+It makes the application’s state to be contained in specific stores, and therefore all other components remain loosely coupled.
 This enhances the flexibility and efficiency of the application.